htrajan/ht-drawsteel/Bestiary/Gnoll Mage-Gorger.md

 - ✦ ≤11: 2 acid damage
 - ★ 12–16: 3 cold damage

-Effect: The target has a bane on their next resistance roll until the start of the mage-gorger’s next turn.
+Effect: The target has a bane on their next resistance roll until the start of the mage-gorger's next turn.

 **Death Frenzy**